ccniuj/talks/web_tech_topic/20161124_functional_programming_used_in_redux/slides.md

 [1, 2, 3].map(&func) # => [4, 6, 8]
 ```
-We can add arbitrary numbers of function to compose as long as these functions has the same structure
+We can compose arbitrary numbers of functions as long as they have the same structure.

 ---
 # Example